 In the demyelinated axons, the number of Na+ channels are decreased, and voltage-gated K+ channels are increased and revealed from under the myelin sheaths.
 MS drug 4AP enhances conduction by blocking K+ channels.

-Luxol fast blue is a copper phthalocyanine dye that has been used to stain myelin under light microscopy.
+Luxol fast blue is a copper phthalocyanine dye that has been used to stain myelin lipids under light microscopy.
+Histopathologically Luxol fast blue correlates strongly with MRI-based myelin water fraction (MWF).
 The suitability of related compounds for myelin PET imaging has been studied, and led to development of promising stilbene derivatives (Wu et al., 2008).
-[11C]MeDAS has been found to be a sensitive and specific radiotracer for imaging of myelination in white matter (Wu et al., 2010) and in spinal cord (Wu et al., 2013).
+[11C]MeDAS (Myeliviz) has been found to be a sensitive and specific radiopharmaceutical for imaging of myelination in white matter across different brain regions (Wu et al., 2010; de Paula Faria et al., 2014) and in spinal cord (Wu et al., 2013).

 MS drug 4AP binds to the K+-channels which are revealed from under the myelin sheaths after demyelination.
-The 18F-labelled drug derivative, [18F]3F4AP, is a promising tracer for detecting demyelinated brain regions (Burgarolas et al., 2018).
+The 18F-labelled drug derivative, [18F]3F4AP, is a promising radiotracer for detecting demyelinated brain regions (Brugarolas et al., 2018b; Guehl et al., 2021).